An enumeration of 1-perfect ternary codes: Preliminaries

 \subsection{Equivalence and automorphisms}

 The next group of definitions concerns different equivalences and automorphisms of codes.
-We recall that the automorphism group of the graph $H(n,q)$ is the product of the group of $n!$ coordinate permutations
+We recall that every automorphism of the graph $H(n,q)$ can be uniquely represented as the composition of a coordinate permutation